nuclearsugar/AfterEffectsScripts/README.md

 # After Effects Scripts by ISOSCELES
-Here's my personal collection of JSX scripts for After Effects.
+This is my personal collection of JSX scripts for After Effects.
 These scripts were created to automate repetitive production tasks since I often work with hundreds of comps in [my projects](https://www.jasonfletcher.info/vjloops/).
 The aim is to reduce the amount of manual effort required so that I can instead focus my energies on creative experiments.
 These scripts save me a significant amount of time.

 Also included in this repo are articles sharing my experience with [Rendering Multiple Instances of Aerender](https://github.com/nuclearsugar/AfterEffectsScripts/blob/main/Doc%20-%20Rendering%20Multiple%20Instances%20of%20Aerender.md) and [Wiggle Expressions](https://github.com/nuclearsugar/AfterEffectsScripts/blob/main/Doc%20-%20Wiggle%20Expressions%20in%20After%20Effects.md).